-Chambers Bay is more than a U.S. Open championship golf course; it’s home to one of the most beautiful trails in Washington.
-As your path winds past the famous “Lone Pine” toward the waterfront beach, you’ll cross the Chambers Creek Bridge, where dozens of couples before you have left locks of love after enjoying the unmatched view of the islands and the Olympic Mountains.
+Chambers Bay is more than a championship-caliber golf course (where Jordan Spieth won his first U.S. Open); it’s home to one of the most beautiful trails in Washington.
+As your path winds past the famous “Lone Pine” toward the waterfront beach, you’ll cross the Chambers Creek Bridge, where revel in an unmatched view of the islands and the Olympic Mountains.

 Directions: Follow Grandview Drive north along the water, and then East on South 19th Street to Highway 16, which leads to I-5 North, and then to I-705 North.
 The 10-mile trip should take about 20 minutes.

 There aren't too many places where you can find five world-class museums all within walking distance of each other.
 Tacoma’s Museum District is a rarity, with major museums encompassing art, history, maritime, and automotive collections (and if you choose to make Tacoma your home base for the weekend, there are some spectacular hotels to choose from).
 Indulge in a bit of culture before heading south:

 Tacoma Art Museum specializes in art of the American West, and glass art from the Pilchuck School.